From Idea to Investor Meeting in 30 Days

 - A clear path to break-even

-A simple spreadsheet with logical, defensible assumptions beats a complex model built on fantasy numbers.
+A simple spreadsheet with logical, defensible assumptions beats a complex model built on fantasy numbers - and you can build your first financial model with no finance background.

 Week 3: Build Your Pipeline (Days 15–21)